garrandall/popular-music-data/tracks/i-m-ready-for-love-martha-the-vandellas.md

 'Cause I need a love to call my own
 And only you, you have a love
 A love I need, oh, to comfort me
-Ooh, and I'm ready for love, I'm truly ready for love You know I'm ready for love
+Oh, and I'm ready for love, I'm truly ready for love You know I'm ready for love
 Your wonderful sweet sweet love
 (I'm ready right now, I'm ready right now)
-Ooh, something wonderful has come over me
+Oh, something wonderful has come over me
 And fills this heart of mine with ecstasy
 I'm glad I've finally opened up my eyes
 And pushed the fear of love, the fear of love aside